Algorithmic Complexity Attacks

 How Hash Collisions Exhaust CPU

-A hash table with a good hash function and n entries distributes them approximately uniformly across k buckets, yielding average bucket occupancy of n/k.
-Lookup time is O(1) amortized.
-With all n entries in the same bucket, the table degenerates to a linked list.
-Lookup time becomes O(n).
-Inserting all n entries becomes O(n^2) in total, each insertion must traverse the existing entries in the bucket to check for duplicates.
+A hash table with a good hash function distributes n entries approximately uniformly across k buckets, yielding O(1) amortized lookup.
+With all n entries in the same bucket, the table degenerates to a linked list: lookup time becomes O(n), and inserting all n entries becomes O(n^2) in total, since each insertion must traverse the existing entries in the bucket.

 HTTP POST body parsing in PHP, Java, Python, Ruby, and .NET (all of which used unseeded or known-seeded hash functions in 2011) involved inserting all form field names into a hash map as part of parsing.
 A POST request with 100,000 form fields, all with names precomputed to collide in the target's hash function, required O(10^10) operations to parse, several minutes of CPU time per request.